az4if/AniProxy-v2/Readme.md

     J1 --> K
 ```

+> [!NOTE]
-> Note the asymmetry: `X-Pool-Stats` (debug mode) is only attached on the **authenticated/mutation** branch, since that's the only branch that returns *after* the pool-stats block in the code.
+> `X-Pool-Stats` (debug mode) is only attached on the **authenticated/mutation** branch, since that's the only branch that returns *after* the pool-stats block in the code.
 It is not attached to anonymous cached or cache-miss responses.

 ---